St James Infirmary Blues Louis Armstrong

 Louis Armstrong - St. James Infirmary Blues Lyrics ...

-Louis Armstrong – St. James Infirmary Blues.
+Louis Armstrong – st james infirmary blues louis armstrong St. James Infirmary Blues.
 No Comments; 0 Tags; I went down to the St. James Infirmary Saw my baby there Stretched out on a long white table So sweet, so cold, so fair Let her go, let her go, God bless her Wherever she may be She can look this wide world over She'll never find a sweet man like me When I die, ...

 RECENT POSTS: